swati-bondre/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/pathfactory-custom-source-connection.md

 description: Learn how to create custom source connection for Pathfactory using the Flow Service API.
 exl-id: fd4821c7-6fe1-4cad-8e13-3549dbe0ce98
 ---
-# Create a dataflow for [!DNL Pathfactory] using the Flow Service API
+# Create a custom source connection for [!DNL Pathfactory] using the Flow Service API

 The following tutorial walks you through the steps to create a custom source connection and a dataflow to bring [!DNL Pathfactory] data to Platform using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).